-Budgeting.
-Students are encouraged to plan their annual budgets with the understanding that
+Students are encouraged to plan their annual budgets with the understanding that:

-- 1. Paychecks are issued at the end of the month and the first check of the academic year is issued September 30. - 2.
+- 1. Paychecks are issued at the end of the month and the first check of the academic year is issued at the end of September (see Rackham's stipend disbursement calendar for details).
+Please plan accordingly. - 2.
+Funding may change depending on negotiations with the graduate union (GEO). - 3.
 The partial summer funding grant awarded to all students in years 1-5 is usually insufficient to cover four full months of living expenses.
-Students often set aside

-- funds from their stipends during the academic year to help with summer expenses, then further supplement the basic summer grant with internships, grants for research and language study, or short-term work. - 3.
+Students often set aside funds from their stipends during the academic year to help with summer expenses, then supplement the basic summer grant with internships, grants for research and language study, or short-term work. - 4.
 Internships and fellowships conducted off campus do not always include funding for travel.
 Plan to apply to the department for supplemental travel funds in conjunction with a fellowship or internship off campus.

-B. Supplemental funding
+B. SUPPLEMENTAL FUNDING